FAQs

 Yeah, it’s a good idea to minimize unprotected exposure to sunlight.
 You should avoid using sunlamps, tanning beds, and ultraviolet light while using TWYNEO cream.
 If you have to be in sunlight or are sensitive to sunlight, use sunscreen and wear protective clothing and a wide-brimmed hat to cover the treated areas.

 Use a pea-sized amount of TWYNEO cream for each area of your face (forehead, chin, nose, and cheeks).
-Massage a thin layer onto your skin, and avoid your eyes, lips, mouth, and corners of your nose.
-Need a reminder?
-Just follow these steps.
+Apply a thin layer to your skin, avoiding the eyes, lips, mouth, and corners of your nose.

 Do not double the dose to make up for the forgotten one.
 Just continue the next day with the same amount of product.
 Try and keep using it as your doctor or dermatologist instructed to get the most out of your treatment.